 How should I sleep to avoid shortness of breath?

-Consider sleeping at an incline—with a wedge pillow or adjustable bed frame—to improve circulation and avoid breathlessness.
+Consider sleeping at an incline—with a wedge pillow or adjustable bed frame—to improve circulation and avoid breathlessness that comes with lying flat.
 You might also add a pillow under your knees to help your body relax and provide extra support to your back and spine.

 Another position to try is laying on your side with a pillow between your knees.
 This way, your tongue won’t rest in the back of your throat and block your airways.